simplexsigil/SynthAct-Datasets/README.md

-# SynthAct: Synthetic Data for Human Action Recognition
+# SynthAct: Towards Generalizable Human Action Recognition based on Synthetic Data

 ## Introduction
 SynthAct offers a novel approach to generating synthetic data to enhance human action recognition capabilities, especially in privacy-sensitive environments like household settings.
 Using advanced 3D pose estimation technologies, SynthAct creates realistic and extensive datasets that significantly reduce the need for real-world data collection.